 If you wanted to approach via the Mirror Lake Highway, the highway is not plowed between mile marker 15.6 (Soapstone Basin turnoff) and mile marker 48 (North Slope Road #058).
 Both end points have parking and restrooms.

 There are numerous places to camp near the trail but remember that you need to be 200' away from the trail and any water source.
-Be warned that you might encounter sheep in the grassy upper basins so it is best to camp below them.
+Be warned that you might encounter sheep in the grassy meadows so it is best to camp above them.